emiliaajax/ai-generated-code/instructions.md

 2. In the root of the project type "./runChecks.sh".
 3. Wait until the script has finished (it can take a few minutes).
 4. A file called "checkstyleReport.xml" has been updated with the reports data in the reports folder (/standaloneCheckstyle/reports/checkstyleReport.xml).
+5. Open the following repository in Matlab: https://github.com/emiliaajax/ai-tools-analysis
+6. Add or write over the "checkstyleReport.xml" file in /data/checkstyle.
+6. Open the file "convertCheckstyleXMLToJson.m" in the /checkstyle folder.
+7. Press the green run button.
+8. A JSON checkstyle report has been created in /data/checkstyle.
+This JSON report is used for the analysis in Matlab.

 ### Running JUnit tests
 1. Open a new terminal window.